AbdulRahmanAlHamali/flutter_typeahead/README.md

   - `intercepting`: This is now always true, since it doesnt interfere on mobile platforms and generally has no downsides.
   - `onSuggestionsBoxToggle`: You can subscribe to the `SuggestionsController` to get notified when the suggestions box is toggled.
   - `ignoreAccessibleNavigation`: The new `Overlay` code no longer requires to act differently when accessibility is enabled.
+  - `animationStart`: You can use the animation in the builder and map it to customise this.
+  - `autoFlipListDirection`: This is now always true.
+You can use the list builder to disable this behavior.

 ### From 2.x to 3.x